-At Pressmark, we produce on average 1,100,000 pressings every single month on a range of presses which start at 150 tonne capacity and rise to 1,200 tonne capacity.
-Our largest bed size for stamping is 76 ft2 (7m2), which allows us to manufacture some extremely large components, alongside our much smaller high volume components.
-With a mixture of single and double action presses, we have the flexibility to deliver efficiency through our tandem lines, competitively.
+At Pressmark, we produce on average 1,100,000 pressings every month on a range of presses that start at 150-tonne capacity and rise to 1,200-tonne capacity.
+Our largest bed size for stamping is 76 ft2 (7m2), which allows us to manufacture large components alongside our much smaller high volume components.
+With a mixture of single and double action presses, we have the flexibility to deliver efficiency through our tandem lines competitively.
 We also have progression presses in our plant list that we utilise for competitive volume components too.
-Whether it is simple punching or more complex drawing, our equipment and expertise is capable of delivering the most technical of pressing products.
+Whether it is simple punching or more complex drawing, our equipment and expertise can deliver the most technical of pressing products.

 Our pressing / stamping capabaility